Aisha Thalia Shows Off Insane Curves In Skimpy Orange Bathing Suit

 Caribbean-born model Aisha Thalia sent fans into a frenzy on social media after she posted an eye-catching new photo of herself on Sunday, July 26.
 The bombshell shared the snapshot with her 555,900 followers on her Instagram account and it quickly caught the attention of many.

 The 27-year-old beauty was photographed outdoors, seemingly while on a balcony, as some trees filled the background behind her.
 Aisha posed directly in front of the camera and wore a pout while she directed her gaze straight towards its lens.
-Though she held up a food container with her right hand, she emitted some sexiness as she pushed her chest forward and propped her hips out.
+Though she held up a food container in her right hand, she emitted some sexiness as she pushed her chest forward.

-Her long, highlighted blond hair did not appear to be styled, as it cascaded down her back and over her right shoulder in natural-looking, tight curls.
+Her long, highlighted blond hair did not appear to be styled, as it cascaded down her back and over her shoulders in tight, natural curls.

 However, it was her famous figure that clearly stood out in the post, as she easily flaunted her curves in a skimpy bikini.

 The orange bikini top featured two thin straps that seemingly tied around her neck and back.
-The bra tightly hugged her figure, highlighting her assets.
+The number tightly hugged her frame, highlighting her assets.
 Meanwhile, its tiny cups, which were designed with ruffled edges, exposed an ample amount of cleavage.

-Aisha teamed the piece with a pair of matching bottoms that also showed off her curvy figure.
-The briefs, which seemingly featured a thong design, particularly drew eyes toward her curvy hips and pert derrière.
-Their high-waisted design also flaunted her slim core.
+Aisha teamed the piece with a pair of matching bottoms that also showed off her curvy bod.
+The piece, which seemingly featured a thong design, particularly drew the eye toward her curvy hips.
+The high-waisted design also flaunted her slim core.

-She finished the look off with a gold body chain, and a wide-brimmed straw hat.
+She finished the look off with a gold body chain and a wide-brimmed straw hat.

 View this post on Instagram